PhilStollery/phils.weblog.lol/weblog/2023/2023-02-02_dont-panic.md

 1. Your ship will have armour (5 hits) that you can repair with powerups.
 1. You won't have lives.
 1. The shield will be deployed (or stowed away) and rotated with the crank.
-1. I'll release levels 1 at a time, for 99p on itch.io.
+1. I'll release levels one at a time, for 99p on itch.io.
 Buy a level and you get access to beta versions of new levels as they're developed.
 1. Once a level is unlocked you can replay from the start (think planets in a solar system).
 1. You'll travel to the center of the solar system to destroy the final boss.